Skip to main content

 Relevant AI Threat Domains

-• Economic & Labor — Economic displacement and exclusion concentrated in vulnerable populations
+• Economic & Labor — Economic displacement and exclusion concentrated in vulnerable populations with fewer resources to adapt

 • Human-AI Control — Removal of human agency and recourse mechanisms for populations with limited advocacy power